doowb/octobox.js/README.md

 ## About

+### Related projects

+* [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
+Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
+Assemble makes you fast at creating web projects.
+Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
+* [express](https://www.npmjs.com/package/express): Fast, unopinionated, minimalist web framework | [homepage](http://expressjs.com/ "Fast, unopinionated, minimalist web framework")
+* [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
+* [helper-octicon](https://www.npmjs.com/package/helper-octicon): Template helper for displaying octicon SVGs.
+Should work with any Handlebars, Lo-Dash, underscore or any… [more](https://github.com/helpers/helper-octicon) | [homepage](https://github.com/helpers/helper-octicon "Template helper for displaying octicon SVGs.
+Should work with any Handlebars, Lo-Dash, underscore or any template engine that allows helper functions to be registered.
+Also compatible with verb, assemble, and templates.")
+* [sequelize](https://www.npmjs.com/package/sequelize): Multi dialect ORM for Node.JS/io.js | [homepage](https://github.com/sequelize/sequelize#readme "Multi dialect ORM for Node.JS/io.js")
+* [update](https://www.npmjs.com/package/update): Be scalable!
+Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
+Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
+* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).